fbpx

 Where

 The majority of events will take place in downtown Saint Paul, in and around Rice Park and Landmark Center, as well as at the Minnesota State Fairgrounds.
-Historic Rice Park will once again serve as the central location for many Saint Paul Winter Carnival festivities, including live musical entertainment, the ice carving competitions, food vendors, beverages at the ice bars, and the culmination site of both parades.
+Historic Rice Park will once again serve as the central location for many Saint Paul Winter Carnival festivities, including live musical entertainment, ice carving competitions, food vendors, beverages at the ice bars, and the culmination site of both parades.

-Kicking off January 25, 2024
+Kicking off January 23, 2025

 Provided by the Saint Paul Winter Carnival